joelparkerhenderson/icebreaker-questions/README.md

 Imagine you are an animal.
 Which would you be and why?

 Imagine you are an instrument.
 Which would you be and why?

+Imagine you are a place.
+Which would you be and why?

 Imagine you are a flavor.
 Which would you be and why?